-Tell me about yourself? - You need to describe your previous jobs, technical experiences related to your job.
-Your answer will give the interviewer base for the follow up questions.
+Tell me about yourself. - You need to describe your previous jobs, and technical experiences related to your job.
+Your answer will give the interviewer base for the follow-up questions.
 So don't speak about things you are not certain about.
 Be specific, clear, short and a tiny joke will always add a flavor of a good friendly conversation to your answer :)

 Why are you leaving your company? - No magic here, just be honest

-What achievements are you mostly proud about? - It all depends on you.
-I personally can be proud about projects that I've been taking care about from the beginning of their development(mobile apps, website features).
+What achievements are you most proud of? - It all depends on you.
+I personally can be proud of projects that I've been taking care of from the beginning of their development(mobile apps, website features).
 Or automation frameworks that I've built and people are still proudly using.
-Be careful with this one since you might get follow up questions on design patterns and architecture styles you've used.
+Be careful with this one since you might get follow-up questions on design patterns and architecture styles you've used.

 Why do you wanna quit your current job?